 - Uncover the rolls and use a bread lame or scissors to cut a diagonal slit across the top of the buns, about 1 centimeter deep.
 Brush the rolls with egg wash.

-- Season the chopped scallions with 2 tablespoon melted butter and 1 teaspoon sugar and spoon the scallion topping into the slits.
+- Season the chopped scallions with 2 tablespoons of melted butter and 1 teaspoon of sugar and spoon the scallion topping into the slits.
 Sprinkle the crumbled bacon and ¼ cup shredded cheddar on the buns and bake for 20-25 minutes or until golden brown.
 Remove from heat and let cool for 10 minutes.
 Serve warm.

 Leave a Reply